fsfe/reuse-tool/docs/man/reuse.rst

 comments or not.
 This makes sure that the tool can parse any type of plain-text file, even if the comment style is not recognised.

-If a file is found to have an unparsable tag, that file is not parsed at all.
-This is a bug (`<https://github.com/fsfe/reuse-tool/issues/4>`_).

 The tool does not verify the correctness of copyright notices.
 If it finds any line containing '©', 'Copyright', or 'SPDX-FileCopyrightText:', then the tag and everything following it is considered a valid copyright notice, even if the